-Check that the monitor (or TV), printer and computer ON/OFF switches are set to OFF.
+Check that the monitor, printer (if you have one) and computer ON/OFF switches are set to OFF.
 The monitor and printer have separate switches.
 Their manuals will explain where they are.

-The ON/OFF switch for the computer is the rocker switch on the back:
+The ON/OFF switch for the computer is on the front: